 We’re right into the swing of it, rounding second base.
 No, we’re not talking about senior Prom; we’re talking about the holiday season where anything goes as far as obsessive snacking associated with the Thanksgiving and Christmas season.
 Don’t forget that these holidays are meant to be with family.
 They are meant for you to show your appreciation for the abundance of wealth that you might take for granted in your daily existence.
 Thanksgiving and Christmas are definitely times to eat, drink, and be merry, but it is also an opportunity to practice some good sense and work on incorporating healthy habits into your holiday traditions.

-We’ll get into how you can avoid sugars and cultivate good snacking habits into your holiday routine that will keep the level of damage low and your healthiness high, but we’ll also focus on lifestyle habits you can focus on because good oral health is also linked to good physical health as well.
+We’ll get into how you can avoid sugars and incorporate good snacking habits into your holiday routine that will keep the level of damage low and your healthiness high, but we’ll also point out lifestyle habits you can focus on because good oral health is linked to good physical health as well.